Skip Navigation

 • Price.
 Of course, a new car is going to be more expensive.
 But it’s not just the price that puts you at a disadvantage — it’s the fact that you can get a perfectly comparable vehicle for much less.

 • Depreciation.
 New cars go down in value as soon as they leave the lot.
-In fact, a new car can lose 20% of its value once it’s owned.
+A new car can lose 20% of its value once it’s owned.
 At the end of the first year of ownership, your new car can drop another 10% thanks to the mileage you’ve clocked and the wear and tear.
 You’ll feel this loss if you try to sell your car a few years down the line.

 • Higher premiums.
 Insurance companies charge more for newer vehicles.
 You’re also more likely to want the maximum coverage and protection when every dent in your new car is enough to bring you to tears.